Joseph Griffo: Mayor of Rome, New York

 Griffo was elected mayor of his hometown of Rome, New York in 1991, and won two subsequent elections in 1995 and 1999.

 As mayor, Griffo eliminated Rome's special one-quarter percent sales tax.
 Also, Griffo "was able to prevent a tax hike there in all but one of his years in office, despite the crippling loss of Griffiss Air Force Base in 1993 – perhaps the worst single economic blow the county has ever seen."
 Griffo merged the parks and recreation departments and handed over the city's weights and measures and emergency management departments to the county, resulting in savings.
 To prevent closures and service cuts, he privatized Rome Hospital, the Erie Canal Village, and city trash collection services.

-Griffo brought Woodstock '99 to Rome; this effort earned him the nickname "The Rock N' Roll Mayor."
+Griffo brought Woodstock '99 to Rome.
 The concert was held at the decommissioned Griffiss Air Force Base.
 Woodstock '99 attracted over 200,000 people but was plagued by many problems, including inadequate staffing, widespread sexual assault, and profiteering by event organizers.